 The Road To Being an Injury Lawyer.

-My knee was injured, and I was honorably discharged from the Marines.
+My knee was injured, and I became honorably discharged from the Marines.
 So the road to becoming an injury lawyer started with my injury.
 I went on to own several small businesses and worked in sales.
-So I totally know how hard it is to make it in one of the most expensive places to live, LA.
+So I know how hard it is to make it in one of the most expensive places to live, LA.
 Moving on, I ended up becoming a complex litigation paralegal.
 Afterward, I read for the law under several Los Angeles lawyers on the California State Bar Law Office Study Program.

 Also, I was a volunteer law clerk for the Office of the Los Angeles City Attorney at the Airport Courthouse near LAX off of La Cienega.
 There, I worked in the criminal prosecution division.
 During that same period, I worked as a civil law clerk for several LA-based injury law firms.
 I even co-chaired several jury trials as a Certified Law Student.
 So yes, I have trial experience.

 After I passed the Bar and began practicing law, I studied law at night at the University of West Los Angeles School of Law.
 Of particular interest, I was a judicial extern for the California Court of Appeal inside the Ronald Reagan Building in Downtown Los Angeles.
 And I am the only student in the history of my law school to have been a practicing California lawyer before earning my Juris Doctorate.